AntonPiccardoSelg/SortMPI/ReadMe.md

 # Sort MPI

-An MPI implementation for several sort algorithms.
-This project makes use of *boost:mpi*. *Mergesort* has been implemented.
-Add other "divide-and-conquer" algorithms can be added in a similar manner.
+MPI implementations for sort algorithms.
+Sor far only *Mergesort* has been implemented.
+Other "divide-and-conquer" algorithms can be added in a similar manner.
+The project is only meant to be a learning exercise.

 ### To use